j-arens/wordpress-enqueue-chunks-webpack-plugin/README.md

 ## What

 This is a simple webpack plugin that maps all of your entries and split chunks into a manifest.
 A PHP script is then generated with the manifest and a few other variables.
-That script can then be used in WordPress projects to easily register any required scripts and it's dependencies without having to keep track of webpack compilation changes.
+That script can then be used in WordPress projects to easily register any required scripts and their dependencies without having to keep track of webpack compilation changes.

 ## Why

 When utilizing Webpack's `splitChunks` optimization you won't always know what the final output will be.
-It can be a pain to keep track of any changes to the ouput and making sure all scripts and it's depedencies are registered in WordPress.
+It can be a pain to keep track of any changes to the ouput and making sure all scripts and their dependencies are being registered successfully in WordPress.

 For example, passing the following entries into Webpack could result in the following output depending on how `splitChunks` is configured: